- Mon - Sat 9:00 AM - 9:00 PM

 - Mon - Fri 7:00 AM - 7:00 PM

 - Sat 8:00 AM - 5:00 PM

 Max Towing Capacity

-Are you looking for an efficient yet powerful truck to take you from your jobsite in Midwest City to your weekend adventures in Edmond?
+Are you looking for an efficient yet powerful truck to take you from your jobsite in Midwest City to your weekend adventures in Oklahoma City?
 If so, you may be wondering what’s the difference between the Tacoma and the Tundra?
 While both offer legendary Toyota reliability, there are plenty of things that set these two trucks apart.
 Find out how the Toyota Tacoma vs. Toyota Tundra match up in price, performance, and more with the team from Post Oak Toyota!

 When you compare the Toyota Tacoma vs. Toyota Tundra in price and trims, you’ll find that the mid-size Tacoma offers a more affordable entry point into the lineup, while the full-size Tundra offers more power to accommodate its higher price tag.

 Both trucks come in multiple different configurations, but the Tundra offers one additional model for drivers who are looking for a top-tier truck to enjoy on the roads of Shawnee.